heroiclabs/nakama-cpp/README.md

 - `v140` - Visual Studio 2015
 - `v141` - Visual Studio 2017
+- `v142` - Visual Studio 2019

+`--dll` is optional parameter.
+If set then Nakama will be built as DLL otherwise as static library.

 It builds and copies nakama lib to release folder.